getify/foi-lang/formalization-work/Foi-Specification.md

 iterationReturn :: Terminal | Done@ Terminal
 ```

 The comprehension's terminal-handler operates on the payload uniformly regardless of which arm delivered it; the `Done@` arm additionally halts the traversal.
-There is no per-comprehension `Done@` rule to learn -- learn each comprehension's terminal-semantic (§7.1–§7.8), and `Done@` slots in.
+Each comprehension's `Done@` behavior follows from its terminal-semantic (§7.1–§7.8).

 **Concrete dispatch.** Applying the uniform framing to each comprehension: